Top 10 Weightlifting and Powerlifting Belts

 The Valeo Performance 4-inch VLP low profile lifting belt has a 4-inch wide foam core that runs around the entire body; this provides equal support for the spine and the abdomen.
 The torque ring fastening system makes use of top quality Velcro, ensuring a fast, reliable securing mechanism during strength training.Read more

 The soft-bound edges and tricot inner lining of this unit make it extremely comfortable to wear.
 The foam core of this lifting belt is waterproof.
 Because the lifting belt is lightweight and secure, it is perfect for wearing during your CrossFit WOD, where you are quickly moving from heavy Olympic weightlifting exercises to plyometric jumping and calisthenic type moves.
-Although not ideal for max heavy lifts, it is a great beginner belt for those just starting out with their strength training routine.
+Although not ideal for max heavy lifts, it is an excellent beginner belt for those just starting with their strength training routine.

 10. Harbinger Ultra-Light

 Steel Roller Buckle

 The Harbinger Flexible upright foam core weightlifting belt for men comes in four sizes, providing you with a large 5-inch wide support system for the lower back.
 It features a flexible, lightweight foam core to generate warmth in the lumbar muscles while still offering maximum support and guidance.Read more

 Abrasion-resistant nylon surrounds the foam.
 The buckling system of the Harbinger lifting belt consists of a heavy-duty steel roller buckle, which is easy to operate and provides a very secure hold.
 This lifting belt has a tricot lining, which is very comfortable against the skin.
 With 5 inches at the back and 3 in the front, you will get ample back and abdominal support with this unit.
 It comes with a 90-day manufacturer’s warranty.

 This weightlifting belt is one of the best on our list!

 Criteria Used for Evaluation